Auterion/px4-ros2-interface-lib/README.md

 ## Compatibility with PX4
 The library interacts with PX4 by using its uORB messages, and thus requires a matching set of message definitions on the ROS 2 side.
+To ensure compatibility, you must either:

-Compatibility is only guaranteed if using latest `main` on the PX4 and px4_ros2/px4_msgs side.
-This might change in the future.
+1. Use latest `main` on the PX4 and px4_ros2/px4_msgs sides, which should define matching messages
+1. (Experimental) Run the PX4 [message translation node](https://github.com/PX4/PX4-Autopilot/tree/message_versioning_and_translation/msg/translation_node), which dynamically monitors and translates PX4 messages when different message version are used within the same ROS 2 domain

+### Option 1: Match Messages

 The library checks for message compatibility on startup when registering a mode.
 `ALL_PX4_ROS2_MESSAGES` defines the set of checked messages.
 If you use other messages, you can check them using: